 Once you have a list of initial requirements, you can search for a reliable vendor.
 It’s no longer a problem today to find information about a given company.
 Thus, check all the available information about the potential vendors.
 There are a lot of trusted sources and ranking websites over the Internet.
 These sources provide users with feedback, general information, customer reviews, and even portfolios of thousands of software development firms.

 If you’ve already decided on a certain vendor, feel free to contact them and proceed to project estimation and ERP system cost.
 Based on your initial requirements, a vendor can give you the first estimation.
-And if agreed, they can start building a minimum viable product (MVP) which is a product containing the core features only.
+If agreed, they can start building a minimum viable product (MVP) which is a product containing the core features only.

 If you run a business in an asset-intensive industry like construction, feel free to consult with our experts.
 They can develop an integrated enterprise-grade platform for planning, managing, and delivering projects of any complexity.
 The procedure is quite simple – contact us, tell us about your problems or requirements, get initial specifications, and start collaborating with your dedicated team.